guvense/lara/README.md

   email: "^[a-z]{5,10}@[a-z]{5,10}\\.(com|net|org)$"
   number: "/\d+"
 ```
 Then you can use this expression with regex keyword.
+10 is the lenght of string.
 `${str::regex::email::10} `

 ### Number Library